lakshmipriyamukundan/probable-octo-happiness/README.md

 # Probable-octo-happiness

 A simple joke factory in level db.
+Supported by Node v6 and above.

+> My First Package Experiment

 ## Install
 ```bash